Habitat Friendly Solar Logo

 • Host and support summits involving program partners.

-3) Build on the Success of the BWSR Habitat Friendly Solar Program
+2) building on the success of the BWSR Habitat Friendly Solar Program to establish habitat on a wide range of utility projects

 • Maintain momentum of Habitat Friendly Solar (to be a sub initiative of Habitat Friendly Utilities).